Skip to main content

 Roles & Responsibilities

-Timely and effective communication between the grantee and NIH staff is critical throughout pre-award, award, and post award processes.
+Timely and effective communication between the award recipient and NIH staff is critical throughout pre-award, award, and post award processes.
 At this stage the following people will work closely together:

 NIH Staff